MUbarak123-56/fpl_team_optimization/README.md

 # FPL Team Optimization

 ## Project Overview
 This project leverages D-Wave's quantum computing capabilities to solve an optimization problem for selecting the best soccer team formations within given constraints.
-The goal is to maximize the total points of players in a team without exceeding a total value limit of 1000 and also ensure that the budget doesn't exceed 1000.
+The goal is to maximize the total points of players in a team without exceeding a total budget doesn't exceed 70 FPL currency.
 The formations considered are 4-3-3, 3-5-2, 3-4-3, and 4-4-2, each with specific requirements for the number of goalkeepers, defenders, midfielders, and strikers.

 ## Data
 The optimization uses player data provided in data.xlsx, which includes positions, performance points, and player values.
 This data is crucial for formulating the optimization problem.